borakisalar/car-rental-app/README.md

-# Car Rental System - CS393 PROJECT
+# Car Rental Application - CS393 PROJECT

 A comprehensive Car Rental Management System built with Spring Boot, Java, and MySQL.
-This project provides a robust backend for managing car fleets, members, reservations, and location-based rentals.
+This project provides a robust backend for managing cars, members, reservations, Extra Services, and location-based rentals.

 ## Features